storyprotocol/protocol-core-v1/test/hardhat/README.md

 ## Quickstart

-Install the dependencies:
+Install the dependencies: run yarn command at project root.
+If you encounter any issues, try to remove node-modules and yarn.lock then run yarn again.

 ```sh
 yarn # this installs packages
 ```

-You'll need to add the variables refer to the .env.example to a .env file
+You'll need to add the variables refer to the .env.example to a .env file at project root.

-Then, run the tests with:
+Then, at project root run the tests with command:

 ```sh
 npx hardhat test --network odyssey